eManPrague/frui.ts/examples/complexdemo/docs/05-Authorization.md

 ## UserContext

-This simple model holds information whether the current user is looged in and also contains authorizaton token for API access.
+This simple model holds information on whether the current user is logged in and also contains an authorization token for API access.

 `models/userContext.ts`